Stage One | Pre-Production

 Stage 3: Post-Production

 Like script writing, good editing makes a major difference in how successful the video is for you.
 It’s important to keep the show moving and always directed to the most important viewer – your customers.
 Cut out any content that is weak, keeping in mind that shorter marketing videos are generally better than longer ones.

 How much will it cost?

 • First time media buy clients are also required to put half down on the media buy, otherwise the media buy is generally NET 30 of the airdates.
-Note, if your company is a bar, restaurant or you haven’t been in business for more than two years, expect to pay for the media buy in full up front for at least the first buy.
-Also, know that it is advantageous to use an ad agency such as ours for media buying; we are able to get better rates since we buy in bulk.
-The media audit is unbiased to any station, therefore your commercials will be effectively placed on any number of stations, rather than just one.
+Note, if your company is a bar, restaurant, or you haven’t been in business for more than two years, expect to pay for the media buy in full up front for at least the first buy.
+Also, know that it is your advantage to use an ad agency such as ours for media buying; we are able to get better rates since we buy in bulk.
+A media audit is unbiased to any station, therefore your commercials will be effectively placed on any number of stations, rather than just one.

 • Your video could take 5 to 50 hours or more to shoot & edit depending on the scope of the project.
 Our goal is to transform the raw footage into an exceptional marketing tool for your business.